nais/doc/docs/nais-application/application.md

           mountPath: /var/run/configmaps
         - mountPath: /var/run/secrets
           secret: my-secret-file
+        - mountPath: /var/run/pvc
+          persistentVolumeClaim: pvc-name
     ```

+### filesFrom[].persistentVolumeClaim
+Name of the `PersistentVolumeClaim` that should be mounted into the container.
+Required unless `configMap` or `secret` is set.
+This feature requires coordination with the NAIS team.

+Type: `string`<br />
+Required: `false`<br />

+??? example
+    ``` yaml
+    spec:
+      filesFrom:
+        - configmap: example-files-configmap
+          mountPath: /var/run/configmaps
+        - mountPath: /var/run/secrets
+          secret: my-secret-file
+        - mountPath: /var/run/pvc
+          persistentVolumeClaim: pvc-name
+    ```

 ### filesFrom[].secret
 Name of the `Secret` that contains files that should be mounted into the container.
-Required unless `configMap` is set.
+Required unless `configMap` or `persistentVolumeClaim` is set.
 If mounting multiple secrets, `mountPath` *MUST* be set to avoid collisions.

 Type: `string`<br />
 Required: `false`<br />